iewher/iewher/README.md

 ### Hi there 👋

-- I write in TypeScript.
+- I write on TypeScript.
 - I hate TypeScript